Boston Doctor Murder Trial: Man Found Guilty After 2 Outburts

 In-depth news coverage of the Greater Boston Area.

 The engaged couple was found dead in their South Boston penthouse on May 5, 2017.
-Teixeira was shot by police when he was arrested at the scene.
+The defendant was shot by police when he was arrested at the scene.

-Teixeira was removed from court Tuesday after two separate outbursts.
-In one incident, he threatened to sexually assault the wife of one of the prosecutors in the Suffolk District Attorney's Office.
-Later, he asked, "Wanna know his last words?" in reference to Field's last moments.

-“The court finds as a fact that he was unable to control himself," Judge Mitchell Kaplan said.

 Suffolk District Attorney Rachael Rollins said after his first outburst that investigators assigned to her office were interviewing court personnel and reviewing video regarding the threats made by Teixeira.